Top Luxury Real Estate Marketing Ideas

 3D digital twins for virtual tours

-Perhaps the most important use of proptech, at least as far as high-end buyers are concerned, is a more sophisticated use of visuals.
-Leaders in luxury home marketing have enthusiastically adopted digital twins as a way of letting buyers explore a property from wherever they happen to be at the time.
-This includes the international buyers that make up such a large percentage of today’s market.
+One of the most important uses of new technology, at least as far as high-end buyers are concerned, is a more sophisticated use of visuals.
+Leaders in luxury home marketing have enthusiastically adopted digital twins so buyers can explore a property from anywhere (this is especially helpful for international buyers).

-Yuya Fukubayashi, Senior Manager of Public Relations at List Sotheby's International Realty, said that the concept of digital twins has meant that buyers can inspect a luxury property whenever it is convenient for them.
+Yuya Fukubayashi, Senior Manager of Public Relations at List Sotheby's International Realty, said that digital twins have allowed buyers to inspect a luxury property whenever and wherever it’s convenient.

 “Our clients are often busy people,” he said.
 “Giving them the convenience of viewing a property from anywhere at any time starts the entire sale or leasing process with a positive impression.”